carlosperate/bloaty-action/README.md

 ## Using the Docker image to run Bloaty directly

-This repository contains two Dockerfiles and two Docker images are hosted in the [GitHub Docker Container registry](https://github.blog/2020-09-01-introducing-github-container-registry/).
+This repository contains two Dockerfiles and the two Docker images are hosted in the [GitHub Docker Container registry](https://github.blog/2020-09-01-introducing-github-container-registry/).

-The [`ghcr.io/carlosperate/bloaty`](docker-bloaty/) Docker image contains the bloaty application on its own, and can be used used to run `bloaty` directly in your own environment or applications.
+The [`ghcr.io/carlosperate/bloaty`](docker-bloaty/) Docker image contains the bloaty application on its own, and can be used used to easily run `bloaty` directly in your own environment or applications.

 For example, to diff two ELF files contained in this repo, you can run the following command from this repository root directory: